MedPhysUL/delia/README.md

 >
 > *Note : If no `series_descriptions` dictionary is given, the step of selecting the images according to this criterion is simply ignored.
 In the same way, if no DICOM-SEG file is present in the `segmentations` folder, the segmentations and images selection step according to this criterion is simply ignored.*

 The above description is confusing.
-To fully understand it, it is necessary to read the [Getting started](#getting-started) section.
+To fully understand it, read the [Getting started](#getting-started) section.

 ## Getting started